kmicinski/cis352-s21/outcomes.md

 direct style using numbers, lists, and conditionals.</li>

 <li><a href="#lo3"></a>Differentiate tail calls (and tail
-recursion) vs. direct-style calls; be able implement tail-recursive list accumulation algorithms.</li>
+recursion) vs. direct-style calls; be able to implement tail-recursive list accumulation algorithms.</li>

 <li><a href="#lo4"></a>Draw cons diagrams for arbitrary